 Although experience is an obvious advantage, this workshop is open to photographers of all skill levels.
 At minimum, however, you will want to be familiar with your camera's controls and understand the basics of composition.

 You will want lenses in the wide-angle through telephoto range.
-Additionally, equipment to trigger your flash off-camera is important for portrait shooting.
-If you don't own a flash and trigger, talk to me.
-I will be teaching post-processing on Photoshop and Lightroom, so bring your laptop.
+Additionally, if you would like to shoot off-camera flash for some of the portraits, bring your trigger and flash.
+We will be teaching post-processing on Photoshop and Lightroom throughout the trip, so bring your laptop.
 Bring enough memory cards...
 I suggest at least 100 gigs or more.
 Bring extra camera batteries and, as always, a tripod.

 TRANSPORTATION AND LOGISTICS

 Making your air arrangements - IMPORTANT - hold off booking your air travel until we have a minimum group size together and can confirm the trip is moving forward as planned.
 Last year's tour sold out with a waiting list, so we do not anticipate this will be an issue.
 The group will meet for a welcome dinner at 6:00 PM at the lobby of Yangshuo Mountain Retreat on May 23rd.
 You fly into Guilin (airport code KWL), which is an easy 2 1/2 hour flight from either Beijing or Shanghai, or a 90-minute flight from Hong Kong.
 These are the usual connection cities for Guilin.
 If you are departing from North America, you will need to depart 2 days prior to the workshop starting date because of the time change.
 A driver will meet you at the Guilin airport (watch for a sign with your name on it when you exit through customs/immigration) and take you to the Yangshuo Mountain Retreat by car.